Bonn, 12.05.2017 bis 13.05.2017

 - Non-state and subnational actors and cooperative initiatives are relatively underrepresented in developing countries, how can such actions deliver sustainable and climate smart solutions across both developed and developing countries?

 - How to increase national and local capacity, including financing, for actions that deliver on both agendas?

-The Interconnections Conference will be held in conjunction with the 2017 Bonn Climate Change Conference (8-18 May) in order to stimulate exchange between policy and research.
+The Interconnections Conference was held in conjunction with the 2017 Bonn Climate Change Conference (8-18 May) in order to stimulate exchange between policy and research.